 How you prepare

 Deep brain stimulation is a serious and potentially risky procedure.
 Even if you might be eligible for deep brain stimulation, you and your doctors must carefully weigh the risks and potential benefits of the procedure.

-Before surgery, you'll need medical tests to make sure that deep brain stimulation is a safe and appropriate option for you.
-You'll also need brain-imaging studies, such as an MRI, before the surgery, to map the areas of your brain to implant the electrodes.
+Before surgery, you'll likely need medical tests to make sure that deep brain stimulation is a safe and appropriate option for you.
+You may also need brain-imaging studies, such as an MRI, before the surgery.
+These studies help to map the areas of your brain that will have the electrodes implanted.

 What you can expect

 In general, here's how surgery for deep brain stimulation works:

 Brain surgery.
 For the brain surgery portion, your care team fits you with a special head frame to keep your head still during the procedure (stereotactic head frame).
 Then, team members use neuroimaging (brain MRI or CT) to map your brain and identify the area in your brain where they'll place the electrodes.